Pictured at age 30, September 2019.

 and down the barn aisle, out of the wind.
 However we did sit him up on the old man for a few minutes, too.

 November 26, 2018- Tonight's sunset was absolutely gorgeous.
-Here's Pride cleaning up his dinner with all
+Here's Papi cleaning up his dinner with all

 those pretty colors behind him.
-My vet floated his teeth, gave him his shots and a brief checkup a few days ago.
+The vet floated his teeth, gave him his shots and a brief checkup a few days ago.
 We discovered he has a grade 3 heart murmur,

 bad lungs and very bad teeth.
 One upper incisor was fully a half inch longer than the others,